 Balranald on the island of North Uist is an outstanding location for spotting birds, wildlife and beautiful island fauna.
 Look out for lapwings and corn bunting as you walk amongst the beaches, marshland and sand dunes.
-Spring sees all manner of migrating birds cross Balranald and in autumn the reserve welcomes barnacle geese from Greenland seekingshelter from the Artic cold.
+Springtime sees all manner of migrating birds cross Balranald and in autumn the reserve welcomes barnacle geese from Greenland seeking shelter from the Arctic cold.

-North Uist can be reached by ferry from Uig on the Ilse of Skye or via the causeway at Berneray in the Outer Hebrides.
+North Uist can be reached by ferry from Uig on the Isle of Skye or via the causeway at Berneray in the Outer Hebrides.

 The Gaada Stack, Da Ristie, Foula

-Scotland’s northernmost island chain, Shetland feels like another world.
-Celebrated for its rich Norse heritage, historic wonders such as the Jarlshof prehistoric settlement and stunning scenery, the island also has a distinct cultural heritage quite unlike anywhere else.
+Shetland, Scotland’s northernmost island chain, feels like another world.
+Made up of more than 100 islands, the region is celebrated for its rich heritage, historic wonders such as the Jarlshof Prehistoric & Norse Settlement, and stunning scenery.
+The islands also have a distinct cultural heritage quite unlike anywhere else in Scotland.

-Seasonal highlights include the seacliffs at Hermaness National Nature Reserve, which come alive in spring and summer with thousands of seabirds, and the natural phenomenon of the Aurora Borealis, which can be glimpsed in winter.
-Then there are the many festivals which punctuate the calendar, from Fiddle Frenzy in August to Shetland Wool Week in October, and of course, the famous Up Helly Aa fire celebrations in January.
+Seasonal highlights include the seacliffs at Hermaness National Nature Reserve, which come alive in spring and summer with thousands of seabirds, and the natural phenomenon of the Aurora Borealis, which can be more commonly glimpsed in the winter months.
+Then there are the many festivals which populate the calendar, from Fiddle Frenzy in July to Shetland Wool Week in September, and of course, the famous Up Helly Aa fire celebrations in January.

 Perfect place to go for: